tony-xlh/pdfviewer-component/readme.md

 ## PDF Viewer Web Component

 This component can view a PDF file online in the browser.
 [Dynamic Web TWAIN](https://www.dynamsoft.com/web-twain/overview/) is used as the backend.
+It can also scan documents and save them as a PDF file.

 ### Usage